nky01/nky01/README.md

-<h2 align="left">Hi 🌀👾!
+<h2 align="center">Hi 🌀👾!
 My name is Nicole and I'm a programmer from Buenos Aires, Argentina</h2>

+`cout << "Hello World!!";`

+I'm currently in my second year of a university degree in Programming, focusing on **Software Development** and **Databases**.
+I enjoy building projects that solve real problems and help me grow as a developer.
 ###

 <div align="center">